 - Aircraft travelling between the runway and stands (where they park)

 - Aircraft sitting on their stands with their power units running

-- Engine testing.
+- Engine testing

-Reverse thrust is a way of slowing down planes once they have landed.
+Reverse thrust is a way of slowing down aircraft once they have landed.
 Sometimes, for example, on a wet runway, reverse thrust must be used for safety reasons.
 However, to reduce disturbance in areas close to Heathrow, pilots are asked not to use reverse thrust after landing between 23:00 and 06:00 hours local, unless they need to for safety reasons.
 As reverse thrust may be used as part of an aircraft's landing, noise created by it is technically referred to as air noise (as opposed to ground noise) and is included in the annual air noise contours.

 Taxiing to and from stands

-Aircraft clearly need to taxi to and from the runway and at a large airfield like Heathrow, this may be a fair distance.
-Although planes will taxi with the minimum power possible (it is good for noise and also saves them fuel and emissions), it can still cause disturbance close to the airport.
-It is for this reason that we work with Air Traffic Control to cut down the amount of time that planes are waiting to take off, or are taxiing on the ground, so that their engines are not running for so long.
+Aircraft need to taxi to and from the runway and at a large airfield like Heathrow, this may be a fair distance.
+Although aircraft will taxi with the minimum power possible (it is good for noise and also saves them fuel and emissions), it can still cause disturbance close to the airport.
+It is for this reason that we work with Air Traffic Control to cut down the amount of time that aircraft are waiting to take off, or are taxiing on the ground, so that their engines are not running for so long.